-- Under the Jobs root folder, a default folder is created with the name "xxxxxxxx Owner", where xxxxxxxx is the TSO User ID.
+- Under the DataSets root folder, a default folder is created with the name "xxxxxxxx Prefix", where xxxxxxxx is the TSO User ID.
+The default filter is xxxxxxxx., which allows all data sets starting with the xxxxxxxx user ID to be viewed from this folder. - Under the Jobs root folder, a default folder is created with the name "xxxxxxxx Owner", where xxxxxxxx is the TSO User ID.
 The default filter is set to display all jobs owned by this user ID.